-- Interaction, sharing and corporation between different sectors and/or business associations - Limited uptake of research results by companies for development of new businesses - Regional coordination of research and technological development activities in the Atlantic Ocean - The need to expand trans-Atlantic partnerships involving the USA and Canada - Science policy interface for knowledge/evidence-based policy-making - Cooperation in the implementation of the CFP across the countries of the Atlantic - Cooperation on R&D of offshore aquaculture (between Member States and public-private) - The need to overcome barriers to intermodal transport - Promotion of strategic cooperation between ports, businesses, regions and Member States in order to optimise infrastructure.
+- Interaction, sharing and corporation between different sectors and/or business associations - Limited uptake of research results by companies for development of new businesses - > Regional coordination of research and technological development activities in the Atlantic Ocean - Explore potential of expanding trans-Atlantic partnerships involving the USA and Canada - Science policy interface for knowledge/evidence-based policy-making - Cooperation on R&D of offshore aquaculture (between Member States and public-private) - The need to overcome barriers to intermodal transport - Promotion of strategic cooperation between ports, businesses, regions and Member States in order to optimise infrastructure. - Scattered nature of Atlantic collaboration and cooperation between researchers, test facilities and industry - Interaction, sharing and knowledge transfer between different sectors and/or business associations - Science policy interface for knowledge/evidence-based policy-making.